4 Amazing DIY Solar Shower Ideas

 Now attach the spigot with a hose that has a nozzle.

-NOTE: Please don’t use the water for drinking, especially if you’re using PVC piping.
-This is because PVCs release leads when temperatures are high.
-And since you’ll be heating the water using solar, it’s best to keep away from ingesting the water.
+Pro Tips: Please don’t use the water for drinking, especially if you’re using PVC piping.
+This is because PVCs release lead when temperatures are high.
+Although the ABS pipes are much safer than the PVCs, it’s still best to adhere to safety measures.

-4. Solar Shower Tents
+3. Solar Shower Tents

 It’s a great shower idea if you love camping or you are always doing lots of outdoor gardening in your backyard.
-That is, you wouldn’t want to enter the house with dirty hands and feet.
-You can use the shower tent to clean yourself up beforehand.

 All you have to do is get one of these shower tents, and you’re good to go.
-The [aawp link=”B07PR2KFV7″ title=”Vidalido Portable Shower tent”] is a recommendable option.
+The Vidalido Portable Shower tent is a recommendable option.

-For bathing water, you can always use a bucket and the [aawp link=”B00IFHFJXI” title=”Ivation Handheld Showerhead”].
+For bathing water, you can always use a bucket and the Ivation Handheld Showerhead.
 An alternative to the showerhead is using a 5-gallon shower bag.
 You just need to hang the shower bag on a firm and steady tree (or on a wall) and then direct the water inside the shower tent.

 Final Thoughts

-With these four (4) solar shower DIY ideas, you can pick whichever fits your needs.
+With these solar shower DIY ideas, you can pick whichever fits your needs.
 Apart from the roof rack solar shower plan, the DIY plans are easy and simple to complete.
 And they are cheap too!

 Leave a Comment